 Dry Mixed Recycling - cans, plastic bottles, tins, paper etc.

-Once dry mixed recycling is placed in the recycling bins it is collected by the porters and cleaners and placed in various eurocart wheelie bins, skips and other bins across campus.
-The University's waste contractor then collects the waste and transports it to a Materials Recovery Facility (MRF) is where recyclable materials are sorted into different types (e.g. plastics, cardboard, paper, metal) using a mixture of manual and automated methods.
-When the materials have been sorted they are sent to re-processors and manufacturers where they are used to create new products.
+Once dry mixed recycling is placed in the recycling bins it is collected by the cleaners and porters and then placed in various wheelie bins across campus.
+The University's waste contractor then collects the waste and transports it to a Materials Recycling Facility (MRF) where recyclable materials are sorted into different types (e.g. plastics, cardboard, paper, metal) using a mixture of manual and automated methods.
+When the materials have been sorted, they are sent to re-processors and manufacturers where they are used to create new products.

 Paper, Card and Confidential Waste

-Paper and card is collected from eurocart wheelie bins, skips and compactors across the campus by the University approved waste contractor.
-Non confidential paper and card waste is sent to a paper mill for recycling.
+Paper and card is collected from wheelie bins across the campus by the University-approved waste contractor.
+Non-confidential paper and card waste is sent to a paper mill for recycling.

 Confidential waste is shredded on site weekly by our waste contractors.
 It is then taken to the paper mill for recycling.

-The University's approved waste contractor collects general waste on campus from a variety of skips and wheelie bins.
+The University's approved waste contractor collects general waste on campus from a variety of wheelie bins and skips.
 General waste should only be waste that cannot currently be recycled - please remember to segregate your waste correctly.
-99% of University's general waste is sent to Energy From Waste (EfW).
+Most of the University's general waste is sent to an Energy From Waste (EfW) plant.
 This waste is burned with the resulting steam powering a turbine which generates electricity.
 The residual waste after the burning is either recycled (metals) or sent to landfill (ash).

-Landfill.
-If waste is not suitable for the EfW plant e.g. it is hazardous, rubble or plaster board then the waste is collected by the University's approved waste contractor and sent to landfill.
-Less that 1% of University waste is taken to landfill.
+If waste is not suitable for the EfW plant, and cannot be treated by another process, it might be sent to landfill.
+Less than 2% of University waste is taken to landfill.

 Dry-cell batteries can be recycled on campus.
-Waste batteries are stored in Kegs/Boxes then collected by the University's approved waste contractor.
-The batteries are sorted at their transfer station and taken to a hazardous waste disposal facility.
-The battery is broken apart into pieces and placed into a vat where the lead and heavy materials fall to the bottom and the plastic floats.
+Waste batteries are stored in kegs then collected by the University's approved waste contractor.
+The batteries are sorted at their transfer station and taken to a hazardous waste disposal facility. batteries are broken apart into pieces and placed into a vat where the lead and heavy materials fall to the bottom and the plastic floats.
 At this point, the plastic pieces are scooped away and the liquids are drawn off, leaving the lead and heavy metals.
-Each of the materials goes into a different recycling stream, where each different material is recycled in their own way.
+Each of the materials goes into a different recycling stream, where different materials are recycled in their own way.

-Food waste from catering outlets on campus is collected by the University approved waste contractor from our 240lt wheelie bins.
-The primary disposal process for the University's food waste is anaerobic digestion.
-The collected food waste is used in anaerobic digesters to produce renewable energy.
-Approximately 100 tonnes of food waste recycled via Anaerobic Digestion on campus per year.
+Food waste from catering outlets on campus is collected by the University approved waste contractor via wheelie bins.
+The primary disposal process for the University's food waste is anaerobic digestion, which produces renewable energy.

-Organic waste material is stored in an oxygen free environment in the presence of a population of anaerobic micro-organisms.
+In an anaerobic digestion plant, organic waste is stored in an oxygen-free environment in the presence of a population of micro-organisms.
 In this anaerobic environment, biochemical reactions occur that convert organic matter into methane rich biogas and nutrient rich digestate.
-These biogases are used to produce renewable energy.
-The digestate is a nutrient rich liquid or sludge which is used to produce fertilizers.
+This biogas is then burnt in an engine to generate renewable energy.
+The resulting digestate is a nutrient rich liquid or sludge which is used to produce fertilizers.

 IT equipment that is broken or no longer in use, is collected centrally at the University.
-To dispose of your IT equipment, please submit disposal request via The Disposal Request Form to arrange collection.
+To dispose of your IT equipment, please submit a disposal request via the Online Disposal Request Form to arrange collection.
 The waste is collected by an approved contractor and taken to one of their facilities.
-The contractor strips down each item to recycle the individual parts.
-Any data holding components are securely destroyed in line with University data protection policies and other governmental policies.
+The contractor may re-sell viable equipment or may strip down items to recycle individual parts.
+Any data-holding components are securely destroyed in line with University data protection policies and other governmental policies.